TheAxeMan301/PptIrcBot/README.md

 interface.
 The replay code should use the getNextBits() method to get the chat input.
 The result will be a 16-bit integer encoded as described at the top of that file.
 If there is nothing incoming from chat then the result is a no-op.

+To run a test, open a terminal and run 'python writepipe.py'.
+In a separate terminal run 'python pptcontrol.py'.
+It should print out a stream of input with some debugging.